Association Management Clients

 Organization of Teratology Information Specialists (OTIS) – The Organization of Teratology Information Specialists (OTIS) is the nation’s leading authority and most trusted source of evidence-based information on the safety of medications and other exposures during pregnancy and while breastfeeding.
 Our information service is available to mothers, healthcare professionals, and the general public.
 We also conduct state-of-the-art research on the safety of medications and vaccines in pregnancy.
 Parthenon began managing OTIS in 2012.

 Psychiatric Research Society (PRS) – Parthenon has worked for the PRS since 2014.
-The Society began in 1962 and has evolved to include international member, broad membership including M.D.’s, Ph.D.’s and experts in various aspects of psychiatric research including basic neuroscience, genetics, brain imaging, epidemiology, and therapeutics.
+The Society began in 1962 and has evolved to include international members, broad membership including M.D.’s, Ph.D.’s and experts in various aspects of psychiatric research including basic neuroscience, genetics, brain imaging, epidemiology, and therapeutics.

 Schizophrenia International Research Society (SIRS) – PMG began managing the SIRS in 2008.
 SIRS was our first client.
 The mission of the Schizophrenia International Research Society (SIRS) is to bring researchers from across the world in schizophrenia and other related disorders together to exchange the latest advances in research and facilitate the applications and these findings to clinical practice.
 Their biennial meeting occurs in Florence, Italy and has over 1800 attendees from 54 countries.